- Parish maps

 - Related property and asset records

 Property records can be complex and confusing without conveyancing training.
 This guide provides details about records in our collection relating to historical house and property research and includes a list of other organisations that may hold relevant material.

 |NRS 8405||Cancelled parish, county, town, environs, municipality and area maps||1880-1974|

 Parish maps can often provide the original owner of the land on which the house was built, the size of the original block, the date that it was granted by or purchased from the Crown.

 The former Land and Property Management Authority undertook a project to convert parish, town and pastoral run maps to digital images through its Parish Map Preservation Project.
-Digitised copies of the maps are available in the reading room on CD ROM and on the Land and Property Management Authority's website.
+Digitised copies of the maps are available in the reading room on CD ROM and on the NSW Land Registry Services website.

 A Primary Application is made to convert land title from what is known as Old System title to registration under the provisions of the Real Property Acts (commonly referred to as Torrens Title).